moatboy/moatboy.github.io/docs/AMGN.md

-## Amgen (AMGN) | Moat: 3 / 5 | Valuation: $107 billion
+---
+title: Amgen (AMGN)
+layout: default
+nav_order: 85
+---

+# Amgen Inc.
+{: .fs-9 }

+{: .label .label-purple }

+Moat: 3/5

+{: .label .label-yellow }

+Pessimistic value: $107 billion

 Amgen is a leading biotechnology company focusing on human therapeutics.
 They develop, manufacture, and market a diverse range of medicines for various serious illnesses, including cardiovascular disease, oncology, bone health, nephrology, neuroscience, and inflammation.
+{: .fs-6 .fw-300 }

+---

+{: .warning }
+>The moat rating and valuation are meant to reflect a pessimistic outlook, signaling potential competitive pressures and limited growth.
+This ensures that some margin of safety is already baked in.

 **Business Overview**